sparekh9/sparekh9.github.io/_pages/about.md

 ---

 Hi!
 I’m Siddharth, a student at Carnegie Mellon University where I'm completing my Fifth-Year Master's in Computer Science.
-My current research interests lie in the intersection of factuality and knowledge representations within Large Language Models.
+My current research interests lie in factuality and how knowledge is learned and represented within Large Language Models.

 I've worked extensively with Professor [Carolyn Rosé's][rose] Document Understanding Group at CMU's Language Technologies Institute - collaborating with [Armineh Nourbakhsh][nourbakhsh] on developing graph-based models for form processing, and robust evaluation metrics for document visual question answering.

 Zooming out, I often find myself digging into the weeds of deep neural networks hoping to uncover something interesting.